Doorstop, Adelaide with Rt Hon Nick Gibb MP, United Kingdom Minister of State for School Standards

 And so we as a government, as part of our reforms, are investigating the utilisation of a phonics skill check as part of a national assessment process at Year One that would be about identifying and ensuring children were learning properly, were developing those skills, and having the diagnostic check to intervene and give additional assistance when necessary.
 I’m thrilled the South Australian Government is trialling something similar, and we hope from their trial and our work nationally, to be able to build a national approach the likes of which Minister Gibb has championed and pioneered in the UK and provides a really strong example for us to learn from.

-Question: How important is it that we improve our teaching early to reach those NAPLAN benchmarks when we get to Year Three?
+Journalist: How important is it that we improve our teaching early to reach those NAPLAN benchmarks when we get to Year Three?

 Simon Birmingham: The early years are absolutely essential to build the basic skills in literacy and numeracy to enable success later on.
 We won’t be able to turn around some of the stagnating and declining results we’ve seen in NAPLAN and international assessments as well if we don’t get it right in those first couple of years.
 And really the focus on teaching skills that can deliver in terms of phonetic awareness and phonics is essential, because they’re the sounds that children need to learn to be able to decode words to then be able to construct those words as they’re reading in their sentences later on, and without those skills, they’ll struggle across all of their other lessons because those are the basics they need.

-Question: Why haven’t we been doing it yet, these sort of targeted lessons?
+Journalist: Why haven’t we been doing it yet, these sort of targeted lessons?

 Simon Birmingham: I think there’s been a lot of experimentation in terms of teaching practice and design over the years, and while it’s good to experiment, we should follow the evidence, and the evidence is very clear that you need a clear focus on phonic skills in the early years to ensure that all children develop the capacity to be able to deconstruct words, put them together, put those individual sounds together, and that’s an essential skill and attribute in our children.
 It also of course is warmly endorsed and recognised by many of the learning disability organisations, particularly those focused around issues of dyslexia, because they know that if you enable an earlier identification of children who have problems and therefore early intervention to assist those children.

-Question: Right.
+Journalist: Right.
 Well, you know all about this.
 What sort of success have you seen in the UK with these sort of targeted lessons in phonics?

 Nick Gibb: Well, we were very worried in England about too many children leaving primary school after seven years of education still struggling to read as they started secondary school.
 Sort of like one in three or so were struggling.
 So we looked around the world for the evidence.
 We looked to Scotland, the Clackmannanshire study.
 We looked to the United States, the National Reading Plan, and we looked to Australia as well where a lot of research was done in 2005.